Cook smarter

 Whatever day falls before your main grocery trip.
 Sunday works for most people, but if you shop on Wednesdays, plan on Tuesday night.
 The key is consistency — same day each week so it becomes automatic.

 Meal planning actually saves money.
 Studies consistently show that planned shoppers spend 20-30% less on groceries because they avoid impulse buys and waste less food.
-Plan around affordable staples like beans, rice, eggs, and seasonal vegetables for the biggest savings.
+Plan around affordable staples like dried beans, rice, eggs, and seasonal vegetables for the biggest savings.

 Swap meals around.
 A good meal plan is flexible — if you planned stir-fry on Tuesday but get home late, swap it with Thursday's simpler meal.
 The ingredients are already in the house, so any planned meal is available any night.